boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

       LaplaceXZ *lap = LaplaceXZ::create(mesh);

-Note that a pointer to a ``Mesh`` object must be given, which for now is the global variable ``mesh`` .
+Note that a pointer to a :cpp:class:`Mesh` object must be given, which for now is the global variable ``mesh`` .
 By default the options section ``laplacexz`` is used, so to set the type of solver created, set in the options

 .. code-block:: cfg